CREATING A VISUAL IP : BUILDING A WORLD

 Environment design for games is all about illusion - conveying atmosphere, guiding the player’s eye, and bending space to meet the needs of gameplay and the limits of the screen.

-In Avatar World, I explored the illusion of unfolding a 3D space into a 2D elongated mobile frame — keeping it both visually rich and easy to navigate.
-Designing a world for mobile means working within a very small real estate: how do we create a sense of openness, depth, and vertical expansion without feeling claustrophobic?
-How do we bend the laws of perspective to serve our needs and adapt them to the mobile player’s experience?
+In Avatar World, I explored the illusion of unfolding a 3D space within a 2D, elongated, horizontally scrolled mobile frame - keeping it both visually rich and easy to navigate.
+Designing a world for mobile means working within very limited real estate: how can we create a sense of openness, depth, and vertical expansion within the canvas constraints and the type of player engagement it allows?
+How do we bend the laws of perspective to preserve the illusion of depth while enabling draggable objects in a 2D world to align harmoniously with the composition at any point?

-In terms of art style, I aimed to build a visual language that feels 2D yet rich — with hints of 3D depth expressed through selective details.
-The world had to feel alive within its flatness.
-Focusing on subtle lighting effects and the addition of brushwork and gradients made all the difference.
+In terms of art style, I aimed to build a visual language that feels 2D yet rich with hints of 3D depth expressed through selective details.
+The world needed to feel alive within its flatness.
+Focusing on subtle shadow and lighting effects, along with the addition of brushwork and gradients to create volume across items and backgrounds, made all the difference.

 LEVELS